 A Note for College Instructors: If this is your first time teaching a college course, here’s a FREE 60+ page workbook you can download that helps guide you through the process of creating your syllabus, course schedule, major assignment sheets, and more.

-If you’re looking for one digital tool to compile all your ideas, plans, and notes in, you might want to try this digital journal.
-[Want to try a free sample of the digital journal?]
+If you’re looking for one digital tool to compile all your ideas, plans, and notes in, you might want to a digital journal.

 Step 1: Basic Elements